tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### What's AJATT?

 AJATT is a method of reaching fluency in Japanese in a relatively short period of time.
+The name AJATT stands for All Japanese All The Time, it encourages doing as much Japanese as you can every day.
 This site was inspired by the method.

 ### Should I read the AJATT site?